Retailer comparison

 Direct answer

-A Boots-style store route can suit users who prefer a high-street visit or think in print-first terms, but an online route is usually simpler when the application is digital-first and you want to preview the result from home before paying.
+Boots can suit users who want a familiar high-street visit, especially if printing at Boots is the real goal, but an online route is usually simpler and often cheaper when the application is digital-first and you want to preview the result from home before paying.

 Independent comparison page.
 Not affiliated with Boots.
 The goal is to help users choose the right route for UK applications without mixing store intent and digital intent together.